I’ll be honest with you: I’m not a big fan of life insurance.

 I believe this is the best way to eliminate conflicts of interest.
 It’s one way I can give my clients confidence that the advice they receive from me is truly in their best interest.

 But not everyone in the financial services industry works this way.
 Life insurance agents, for example, get paid commissions based on the policies they sell.

-That’s an inherent conflict: they’re incentivized to sell the biggest policies possible because that’s what allows them to make the biggest income possible.
-That’s not to say that all life insurance agents will do this, but the incentive to do so is clearly there.
+That’s an inherent conflict: they have an incentive to sell the biggest policies possible because that’s what allows them to make the biggest income possible.

-But the people they’re selling to may not really need the big policy they end up getting sold.
-They might be better off with a smaller, cheaper policy.
-Or they may not need life insurance at all.
+Again, you might not need the big policy a salesperson tries to convince you to buy.
+You might be better off with a smaller, cheaper policy — or you might not need insurance at all.